pro-antkeeper/HWD-Tools_Horion-base/README.md

   - Splash text (+loading tips)
   - Basalt pannorama 🕶
 - change categories(highway, pvp, almost useless, stash hunting, etc...)
-- packet mine!!! semi instant? 🥺 ❗❗
+- packet mine!!! semi instant? 🥺 ❗❗ (get that excavator src from hem)
-- A module that tells you when a player enters render distance (with a sound)
+- A module that tells you when a player enters render distance (with a sound?)
-- Pingdisplay would be epic, idk how to do it tho 🙃
+- Pingdisplay would be epic, idk how to do it tho 🙃 (seperate module?)
-- Something that can count the amount of blocks broken and placed in a session 🤑(how tho...)
-- Fix the inv cleaner. highay ver
-- Add inventory replenish (obi into all empty slots?)
+- Add inventory replenish (but nuke version updated!)
-- Advertiser: (like spammer but advertises) Make it be able to detect when a player joins the server(ye hemuri gona have to do this one prolly)
+- Advertiser: (like spammer but advertises) Make it be able to detect when a player joins the server(or just add that auto message one lol)
-- Effect ToolTips (displays the time remaining on the effects the player has) (ask tofu maybe) 😋
+- Effect ToolTips (displays the time remaining on the effects the player has) (I needa look at that sweet sweet src) 😋
-- Slight blur on the clickgui (+colors) idk how
+- Slight blur on the clickgui? or is it good?
 - Funny DvD logo options
   - size slider (fix window size thing)
   - slider: amount of images in switch
   - minecraft bread, hwd logo, diamond pick, jam, trollface?(the players face would be cool), maxwell and other cats, an echest that opens and closes, all obi types (netherite block?), many shulker boxes at same time option (change color)
-  - FIX CRASH
+  - FIX CRASH !!!
 - clickgui: give it a border
 - colored checkbox? make the checkboxes always be the same color as the -/+
 - Highways are rendered on the minimap? :0